btcpayserver/btcpayserver-doc/docs/Refund.md

 ## Processing refund

-In the next few steps, you follow along on how to process a refund.
+In the next few steps, you follow along on processing a refund.
 Costumer has claimed the refund, and this is how to process it.

 1. Goto the Payouts tab in your menu.

 ![BTCPay Server Payouts tab](./img/refunds/payouts-status3-options-appr.jpg "BTCPay Server refund feature")

-2. Select the Payouts you want to process, goto actions and select `Approve and send`
+2. Select the Payouts you want to process, go to actions and select `Approve and send`

 ![BTCPay Server Payouts tab](./img/refunds/payouts-status3-options-appr.jpg "BTCPay Server refund feature")